Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Step Two: Turning off the Power

-To turn off the power supply, locate the breaker panel, and turn off the breakers that provide your AC unit power.
+To turn off the power supply, locate the breaker panel and turn off the breakers that provide your AC unit power.

 Step Three: Removing the Casing

-Once you’ve successfully disconnected the power supply, you can now start opening your AC unit.
+Once you’ve successfully disconnected the power supply, you can start opening your AC unit.

 The way your unit opens varies depending on the model.
 You can find instructions on how to open it in the user manual.